 Their duties are not just about domestic upkeep; they often become trusted figures in the rhythm of daily life.

-What Makes Someone a Household Employee?
+What Defines a Household Employee?

 A household employee is someone hired directly by a private individual or family to perform regular duties within a residence.